TaygaHoshi/tt-project/Lists/List of Weapons - Two Handed.md

 	+ This bonus doesn't affect damaging status effects such as bleeding and burning, or area effects such as Dissonance.
 + (Rapid Action) Beat of Shields
 	+ Radius: 10 meters
-	+ All other allies within radius gain (5 + EXP/3) temporary physical armor and temporary magical armor until your next turn.
+	+ All other allies within radius gain (5 + EXP/3) temporary health until your next turn.
 + (Rapid Action) Beat of Haste
 	+ Radius: 10 meters
 	+ All allies within radius gain (3 + EXP/3) bonus to movement speed until your next turn.